-If you’ve decided to ditch cable or satellite service, you’ll want to consider adding a reliable HDTV antenna to your cord-cutting arsenal.
-A quality HD antenna can pick up over-the-air programming from popular networks like ABC, CBS, NBC, Fox, the CW, and a host of others for free, without the hassles of cable.
-These new antennas are more advanced than the bunny ears of old — though those will technically still pick up the same signal if you’ve got one laying around — and will even be ready for 4K broadcasts when they finally arrive.
+If you’ve decided to ditch cable or satellite service, you don’t have to pick up an internet streaming service to replace it.
+In fact, there’s a subscription-free option: An HD antenna.
+While you may think antennas are a bygone technology, a quality HD antenna can pick up over-the-air programming from popular networks like ABC, CBS, NBC, Fox, the CW, and a host of others for free, without the hassles of cable.
+These new antennas are more advanced than the bunny ears of old — though those could technically still pick up the same signal if you’ve got one laying around — and will even be ready for 4K broadcasts when they finally arrive.

 We’ve combed through the sea of available models and found the best of the best — including one outdoor antenna just in case — to help you get crystal-clear HD programming.
 Once you’ve made your choice, there’s also our antenna installation guide to make setup a breeze.
 If you want to be able to save those broadcasts for later, don’t forget to peruse our favorite over-the-air DVRs as well.